PolymathNetwork/polymesh_docs/Polymesh/docs/portfolios_custody.md

 Transfers of assets between portfolios of the same identity should always be possible (provided the identity has a CDD check) and not subject to any compliance rules.

-Signing keys are managed at the identity level, but can be granted access to specific portfolios under an identity.
+Secondary keys are managed at the identity level, but can be granted access to specific portfolios under an identity.

 The distribution of assets into portfolios, and the association of a portfolio with an identity are publicly stored on-chain.